The Unknown Ascent of the North Face of Mt.Lefroy

 FA- C.Wollen and M.Collins, late 1990s

 It should likely be told that the north face of Mt.Lefroy had recieved an incredible ascent in the late 90s but due to the fact that only a few rambling pitches remained to the top, Cody Wollen and Matt Collins called it incomplete.

 Wollen spotted the line in rear view mirror while heading up to Jasper and he and Collins made up to four attempts on it before the final push which Wollen says was one of the hardest full length routes in the range at the time.
-Good Loving was there proposed name since Wollen kept missing the morning alarm in Calgary due to his girlfriend at the time.
-The second best part of the trip was approaching the route through the Lake Louise Ice Festival with the ice palace and general cheer about as they headed away to a drip that snakes down the cusp of the huge right amphlitheatre of vertical rock that makes up the north face.
+The best part of the trip was approaching the route through the Lake Louise Ice Festival with the ice palace and good vibes as they headed away to a drip that snakes down the cusp of the huge right amphlitheatre of vertical rock that makes up the north face.